onespacemedia/styleguide/README.md

 There is almost never a good reason for force-pushing (with the `-f` option on command-line `git`).

-Generally, you should avoid `--no-verify` to bypass pre-commit and pre-push hooks.
+You should normally avoid `--no-verify` to bypass pre-commit and pre-push hooks.
 Perhaps every developer knows the moment their one-line change that they were sure could not possibly break the build did, in fact, break the build.

 # TODO: